freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 - Documentation to use and effectively adopt it.
 - Strategically help it grow by:
   - adding requested features
-  - fixing issues/bugs
+  - fixing pressing issues/bugs

 ---

 Credits to [Ben Callahan](https://bencallahan.com/) that presented these tips in “A Maturity Model For Design Systems” shared in YouTube’s video published by Into Design Systems channel.
+Images of diagrams are screenshots from Ben’s presentation.

 Most of these are notes that I took while learning.
 It is not exactly “vanilla” in the sense that I added or tweaked around according to my own experience with building design systems.
 I would say it’s about 5% to 10% my own input.